 Reducing viscosity increases fuel economy

 At one time, most passenger cars/light trucks used 10W-40 motor oil.
 Then it was 5W-30.
-Today, many vehicles call for 5W-20 and 0W-20 oils.
-And an even lower viscosity, 0W-16, is on the horizon for certain newer vehicles.
+Today, many vehicles call for 5W-20, 0W-20 and even 0W-16 oil.

 Imagine a jar of honey and a glass of water.
 Stirring water with a spoon requires less energy than stirring honey.
 The same principle applies to your engine and motor oil.

 Why do synthetics offer an advantage in reducing motor oil viscosity?

-Simply put, formulating lubricants is a give/take, and conventional base oils don’t provide near the performance as synthetics, requiring formulators to give up too much required performance in one area to gain it in another.
+Simply put, formulating lubricants is a give/take, and conventional base oils don’t provide near the performance as synthetics.
+This requires formulators to give up too much required performance in one area to gain it in another.

-Better cold-flow ability
+Synthetics offer better cold-flow ability

 Since they don’t contain waxes, which are inherent to conventional oils, they don’t thicken as much when your vehicle sits overnight.
 In the morning, when you start your vehicle and drive away, the motor oil, transmission fluid and gear lube don’t require as much effort to circulate.
-This results in less wasted energy and improved fuel economy.

 It’s important to note that “cold” doesn’t only apply to us northern folks.
-“Normal” operating temperature for a vehicle can be up to 235ºF, and anything below that is considered cold to your engine.
+“Normal” operating temperature for a vehicle can be up to 235ºF (113ºC).
+Anything below that is considered “cold” to your engine.